Superrehtard/old_diaspora_wiki/3rd-Party-Tools.md

 ###WordPress

-[Webfinger Profile Plugin](http://wordpress.org/extend/plugins/webfinger-profile/) - display a widget on your WordPress blog with your profile information from Diaspora
+[Webfinger Profile Plugin](http://wordpress.org/extend/plugins/webfinger-profile/) - display a widget on your WordPress blog with your profile information from Diaspora, [more info](http://blog.duthied.com/2011/08/30/webfinger-profile-plugin/)